thinkshout/feeding-texas/learn/food-insecurity.md

 featured_statistic:
   stat: 1 in 5
   key: Texas families experienced food insecurity in 2010-2012
-intro:
-  title: The Issue
-  text: |
+intro: |
   The problem of hunger isn't simple, but it is solvable.
 Food insecurity is a useful way to define where and how our neighbors struggle to afford food.

   Learn how this metric helps us target our resources and evaluate progress, so that more families can access the nutrition they need to succeed and move forward.
 calls_to_action:
   - 1
   - 2